 Robert Miller is President and Chief Executive Officer for VSECU, a member-owned cooperative and not-for-profit credit union in Vermont.
 VSECU serves over 60,000 members with nearly $700 million in assets, 170 employees, and 9 branch locations statewide.
 Rob started his career with Citibank in New York and Chicago.
 He then relocated to Vermont, and worked for the Vermont Department of Economic Development where he was ultimately appointed Commissioner by Governor Howard Dean.
 Prior to joining VSECU, Rob spent over a decade in the institutional investment management industry.
 He led Dwight Asset Management’s (now Goldman Sachs Asset Management) fixed income business development efforts targeting the pension, foundation, and endowment markets; as well as their entry into the 3rd party insurance asset management space.
 Subsequently, Rob served as Head of Global Business Development for Conning, a global insurance asset manager and risk management consultant and software developer.
 Rob currently serves on the Board of Directors for Capstone Community Action, Energy Action Network, Vermont Center for Emerging Technologies, and Vermont Council on Rural Development.
 Rob possesses a Bachelor of Arts in Political Science from the University of Vermont.
 He is a graduate of The Vermont Leadership Institute, a program of the Snelling Center for Government.
 And he is currently working towards his Certified Chief Executive (CCE) designation through the Credit Union Executive Society (CUES).
 Rob resides in Shelburne, VT with his wife and 2 daughters.
 He enjoys spending time with family and friends, running, traveling, and discovering new experiences.
 You can follow Rob @robmiller802

-Previously Robert was the Director of Institutional Business Development at ClearBridge Investments where he was responsible for global consultant and institutional client relationships.
-Prior to this, Robert was the Director of Institutional Investments at Indus Capital where he managed global institutional relationships for Emerging Market and Asia investments.
+Previously Robert was Managing Director and Head of North America for Global Evolution.
+Global Evolution is a Denmark-based emerging and frontier markets fixed income asset manager focusing on ESG integration and impact investing.
+Prior to Global Evolution, Robert was the Director of Institutional Business Development at ClearBridge Investments and Indus Capital respectively where he was strategically involved in ESG and sustainable investments.
 From 2002-2012 Robert was responsible for business development and client service for Artio Global Investors (formerly Julius Baer Investment Management), where he established the firm’s first European presence in London.
 Robert began his career with Greenwich Associates as Senior Research Analyst with a focus on the global financial sector.
-Robert has been working with global emerging and frontier market investments for over fifteen years across fixed income and equity strategies.
+Robert has been working with global emerging and frontier market investments for over eighteen years across traditional and alternative fixed income and equity strategies.

 Bob Phillips is an SJ Partners operating partner and serves on the Board of Directors of Osmotics LLC Skincare, a portfolio company where he is also an investor.
 He previously served in a similar capacity with European Soaps LLC.
 He is also a Senior Advisor to United World Sports, a rugby media and equipment company.
 He recently became an investor and Senior Advisor to Ogee Organic Skincare.